 If you’re an active user on social media you may have noticed a rise in videos and other live events or classes from public figures – and maybe even your local teachers or coaches!
 As social media algorithms begin to shift towards a preference for videos, it’s no surprise that business owners are starting to leverage tools like Facebook Live and Instagram Stories to connect with and build their client base.

-Host live classes or events.
 As mentioned above, Facebook Live is a popular way to connect and interact with your students or clients without needing to meet at a physical location.
 Facebook Live videos can also be saved to your feed so anybody can view your video at a later time.
 YouTube and Zoom are also good tools to explore if you are interested in hosting a live session such as a yoga class or coaching talk.
-If you’re more inclined to use Instagram over Facebook, be sure to take a look at their Live option as well as their increasingly popular Stories function.

-Offer private sessions on Skype or Google Hangouts.
 If you have a client on the other side of the country, that doesn’t mean you can’t work with them.
-Tools like Skype and Google Hangouts makes it easy to deliver your services.
+Video conferencing tools like Zoom and Google Meet makes it easy to deliver your services.
 You can even create an offering and accept payment for these sessions on your OfferingTree site.

 We hope these ideas have given you some food for thought and are helpful in beginning to think outside the box on how and where to deliver your offerings.
 OfferingTree is here to support your efforts with simplified website management, scheduling, and payment processing, as well as options for blogs and newsletters.
 Visit offeringtree.com to see a sample site or send us a note at [email protected].